refirst11/react-page-fitter/readme.md

 ## API

 useFitter (ref, pathname, {options})
-return value is { isFit, isRendering }
+return value boolean | null.

 ## Parameters

 - ref (optional): RefObject to the HTML element to be observe.
-  If not set, it will observe the imported component.
+  if not set ref a value is null.

-- pathname (optional): Set a current dynamic pathname.
+- pathname (recommended): Set a current dynamic pathname.
   This is the function trigger.

 - options (optional): viewport property values.